oohalakkadi/clinicrush/README.md

 ## 🧠 Overview

-Finding a clinical trial shouldn't feel like solving a puzzle. **CliniCrush** is a gamified, swipe-based web application that helps patients match with clinical trials tailored to their medical profile.
+Finding a clinical trial shouldn't feel like solving a puzzle. **CliniCrush** is a gamified, swipe-based web application prototype that helps patients match with clinical trials tailored to their medical profile.
 Inspired by the familiarity of dating apps, we make discovering trials intuitive, personalized, and even fun.

 Built for **HackDKU 2025** in the **Biotech/Healthcare** track, CliniCrush aims to break down barriers in trial discovery and boost participation in life-changing medical research.